Mysore-Mysuru

 Chamundi and Chamundi hill

-Chamundi Hill is about thirteen kilo meters from Mysuru.
-Atop Chamundi Hills the famous Sri Chamundeswari Temple is located.
+Chamundi Hill is about thirteen kilometers from Mysuru.
+Atop Chamundi Hills, the famous Sri Chamundeswari Temple is located.
 ‘Chamundi’ or ‘Durga’ is the fierce form of ‘Shakti’.
 She is the slayer of demons, ‘Chanda’ and ‘Munda’ and also ‘Mahishasura’, the buffalo-headed demon.

-She is the Kula devatha [patron deity] of the Mysore Maharajas and the presiding deity of Mysore.
+She is the kula devatha [patron deity] of the Mysore Maharajas and the presiding deity of Mysore.
 For several centuries they have held the Goddess Chamundeshwari, in great reverence.

 Kula Devatha and other Deities of Mysuru

 For Mysuru Wodeyars Maa Chamundeswari is the kula devatha – family deity.
 As is the practice of the Vijayanagara Samrajya Sri Hanuman is the protection or a guardian deity of the territory.
 Even before Wodeyars came here the locals were worshiping Sri Ganesha as the deity who removes all obstructions.
-Therefore it is no wonder that all these three deity had gained importance in worship during the rule of Wodeyars.
+Therefore it is no wonder that all these three deities had gained importance in worship during the rule of Wodeyars.

 Sri Chamundeswari Temple at Hills